Parth909/aws/client/FEATURES.md

 12. Implementing Slim Loader that is in Youtube, Facebook

+13. For Every AWS SERVICE need to give the AWS SERVICE access to IAM user

 #### Mini Features

 1. Mongoose Schema automatically generates the createdAt and updatedAt in the user model